VilemR/meshtastic-custom-mods/README-MODS.md

  - **LOC ON/OFF** – Enables or disables the extended "LOC" response, which includes a Google Maps link to the reported location.
 Responds only to direct messages sent to the remote node.
  - **FILT ON/OFF** – Enables (ON) or disables (OFF, default Meshtastic routing behavior) a custom packet filter implemented in Router.cpp.
 When enabled, all incoming Meshtastic packet types (PORTNUM) are received and processed locally.
 However, only core Meshtastic packets are relayed further.
 Less critical packets (system or overhead traffic) — such as telemetry, ATAK, or unknown types—are either delayed or dropped entirely.

-This feature is intended for strategically placed nodes exposed to a high volume of traffic.
-By reducing unnecessary packet forwarding, it helps minimize spectrum congestion and prevents network overload or collapse.
-On the other hand, this filter guarantees that the core functionality of the Meshtastic network remains fully operational — ensuring neighbor node awareness and unrestricted text message forwarding between nodes.
-This firmware is non-intrusive to the Meshtastic network.
-It only processes packets intended for forwarding beyond your local cluster of nodes.